Vaidas393/WebdriverIOMochaMiniExample/README.md

 # Automation tests project
-Since project was done for a company actual logins won't work, and tests won't run, only code example!!!!
+Since project was done for a company actual logins won't work, and tests won't run, only code example!!
 Will recreate on my own application in upcoming months, at the moment it is just as a code example.

 Thank you for your cooperation!